 MY SHADY PAST:

-- I can’t control how or why they see me that way.
+- Before you start reading my posts on this blog.
+I always got shunned and avoided by many feminists because they heard many stories about me in my past.
+They automatically became afraid or felt threatened by my presence.
+I can’t control how or why they see me that way.
 I found that very heartbreaking and sad ’cause some feminists don’t want to work with me, even if I constantly RESPECT them and treat them well.
 Sometimes, RESPECT is not good enough for them.

-- I do have my flaws and errors, but that doesn’t always make me a misogynist.
+- I have flaws and errors, but that doesn’t always make me a misogynist.
 I believe I can evolve and change for the better.
-No matter how many times I apologized, they always scolded me every time they are around me.
+No matter how often I apologized, they always scolded me whenever they were around me.

 - I grew up fatherless, too.
-I mean, If I have my father around me, I would have been taught to respect women better, but I didn’t.
-I failed those women as an adult, just like my real father failed me.
+I failed those women as an adult, just like my birth father failed me.

 Some posts HERE I wrote are warning triggers!
 Read at your own DISCRETION!